IBM/it-architecture-diagrams/README.md

 <details><summary>IBM Preset Colors</summary>
 <p>

-The IBM Preset Colors are the secondary method of using the IBM Color Palette with the group of three rows at the top of the IBM Colors:
+The IBM Preset Colors are the secondary method of using the IBM Color Palette with the group of three rows at the top:
 ![IBM Preset Colors](/images/IBMPresetColors.png "IBM Preset Colors")

 Where,